 About Shirley Elias

-Elias first made her mark as an artistic force as a concert pianist with performances across Canada, frequent broadcasts on CBC’s Radio Two and the recording of three CD’s.
-She earned the sobriquet ‘Piano Woman’ during New Music Festival performances with Maestro Bramwell Tovey and the Winnipeg Symphony Orchestra (WSO), taken from a spirited piano concerto written for her and the WSO, that had her playing two pianos at the same time.
+Elias first made her mark as an artistic force as a concert pianist with performances across Canada, frequent broadcasts on CBC’s Radio Two and solo and orchestral CD recordings.
+Her sobriquet “Piano Woman” was earned at the WSO’s International New Music Festival with Maestro Bramwell Tovey (GRAMMY® award-winning Conductor), for a sweat-inducing, spirited piano concerto, written for her, that had her playing two pianos at the same time!

 Like her stage persona, Elias’ incarnation as a painter delivers an equally energetic and bold voice, with vibrant colours and lines.
-Her unique style has led to a high demand for her work, having completed over 500 paintings to date, including over one hundred private and corporate commissions.
-Elias is represented by Canadian galleries coast to coast and her paintings are found in private, corporate, and government collections in 8 countries around the world, including every province in Canada, USA, India, Italy, England, Sweden, Mexico and Australia.
+Her unique style has led to a high demand for her work around the world.

 Music is the heart of Elias’ paintings… (she) works with a vivid palette of colours.
 Fusing elements of pop art, modern and cubism, marigold-coloured swirls trumpet off the canvas, as one could imagine sound resonating from an orchestra.
-Black and cobalt details anchor the paintings, while glints of metallic paint add light and interest.” – Passion for music inspires bold visual work, Edmonton Journal
+Black and cobalt details anchor the paintings, while glints of metallic paint add light and interest.” – Edmonton Journal

 “My art is about communicating with color and composition.
 As a concert pianist my performances were about connecting with an audience from stage, using colors of sound within a structured musical framework.
 My work as a painter is based on a similar principle, as I aspire to communicate with colors on canvas; vibrant colors presented in a detailed and balanced composition.
 I am directed by the flow and rhythm of the colors and design.
 Just as one’s ear is constantly stimulated in a concert setting, I now strive to keep the viewer’s eyes engaged and moving across the painting.” — Shirley Elias